KDAB/cxx-qt/book/src/getting-started/5-cmake-integration.md

 ## Using Rust QObjects in C++

 For every `#[cxx_qt::bridge]` that we define in Rust, CXX-Qt will generate a corresponding C++ header file.
-They will always be in the `cxx-qt-gen/` include path and use the snake_case naming convention.
+To include any of the generated files, use the crates name as the include directory.
 The name of the header file will be the name of the Rust module of your `#[cxx_qt::bridge]`, followed by `.cxxqt.h`.
-So in our case: `#include cxx-qt-gen/qobject.cxxqt.h`
+So in our case: `#include <qml_minimal/qobject.cxxqt.h>`

 > Note that the [`cxx_file_stem`](../bridge/index.md#cxx_file_stem) option can be specified in the bridge macro to choose the file name.

-Including the generated header allows accessing the `MyObject` C++ class, just like any other C++ class.
+Including the generated header allows us to access the `MyObject` C++ class, just like any other C++ class.
 Inherit from it, connect signals and slots to it, put it in a QVector, do whatever you want with it.
 That's the power of CXX-Qt.

 ## Cargo setup

 Before we can get started on building Qt with CMake, we first need to make our Cargo build ready for it.
-If you've generated your project with the `cargo new --lib` or `cargo init --lib [folder]` command, your `Cargo.toml` should look something like this:
+If you've generated your project with e.g. `cargo new --lib qml_minimal` or `cargo init --lib [folder]` command, your `Cargo.toml` should look something like this:

 ```toml,ignore
 [package]